Stuart A. Rice: Honors and awards

-Rice's most prestigious award is the National Medal of Science, the highest scientific prize awarded in the United States, in 1999.
+Rice was awarded the National Medal of Science, the highest scientific prize awarded in the United States, in 1999.
 He was awarded the Wolf Prize in Chemistry in 2011, along with Krzysztof Matyjaszewski and Ching Tang.
-He is a Fellow of both the National Academy of Sciences and the American Academy of Arts and Sciences, and a member of the American Philosophical Society.
-In 1970 Rice was awarded the Llewellyn John and Harriet Manchester Quantrell Award for Excellence in Undergraduate Teaching, the nation’s oldest prize for undergraduate teaching, a highly esteemed faculty award at The University of Chicago.
+He was a Fellow of both the National Academy of Sciences and the American Academy of Arts and Sciences and a member of the American Philosophical Society.
+In 1970, Rice was awarded the Llewellyn John and Harriet Manchester Quantrell Award for Excellence in Undergraduate Teaching, the nation’s oldest prize for undergraduate teaching, a highly esteemed faculty award at The University of Chicago.

 Impact

 Over the course of his long career Rice has shaped much debate on theoretical physical chemistry.
 He is cited on the National Medal of Science "for changing the very nature of modern physical chemistry through his research, teaching and writing, using imaginative approaches to both experiment and theory that have inspired a new generation of scientists."
 With over 100 doctoral students to his credit, Stuart Rice has had a great impact on the field of physical chemistry simply through the number of research scientists he has trained.
-Theoretical chemist David Tannor, who is the Hermann Mayer Professorial Chair in the Department of Chemical Physics at the Weizmann Institute of Science in Israel, did his post-doc work with Stuart Rice and David W. Oxtoby at the University of Chicago.
+Theoretical chemist David Tannor, who is the Hermann Mayer Professorial Chair in the department of chemical physics at the Weizmann Institute of Science in Israel, did his post-doc work with Stuart Rice and David W. Oxtoby at the University of Chicago.
+Paul Alivisatos, president of University of Chicago, who studied with Rice as an undergraduate, remembers his teaching as "exact and illuminating and inspiring.
+As long as he continued to speak, he rendered his difficult subject with simplicity and clarity."

-Personal life

-Rice is also famous on campus for eating lunch almost every weekday at the university's Quadrangle Club restaurant (a faculty club), where he has dined over 9,000 times.
-Rice is known to sit at the head of the Chemistry table, not because he is the most senior member of the department, but because he is very tall.

-Rice was married to Marian Coopersmith from 1952 until her death in 1994.